The compression of a heavy floating elastic film: Acknowledgement

 \section{Acknowledgement}

 We are grateful to S\'ebastien Neukirch, Vincent D\'emery and Claude Perdigou for useful discussions as well as Aur\'elie Fargette for her help with the preparation of thin films and Julien Chopin for his expertise with the tensile testing.
+The research leading to these results has received funding from the European Research Council under the European Union's Horizon 2020 Programme/ ERC Grant Agreement no. 637334 (DV).

 \widetext

 \makeatletter {S\arabic{equation}} {S\arabic{section}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1}